matikasp/University_Projects/Concurrent Programming/README.md

 ## Concurrency: Liveness and Safety

-The program should allow multiple concurrent `solve()` requests.
-The results of `solve()` calls should be returned as quickly as possible, and the computed values do not need to be used in the order of the calls.
-Both leaf values and operator values should be computed concurrently.
+The program should multiple concurrent `solve()` requests.
+The results of `solve()` calls are returned as quickly as possible.
+Both leaf values and operator values are computed concurrently.
 It is assumed that `LeafNode.getValue()` and `getArgs()` may take an arbitrary amount of time but do not cause side effects and correctly handle interruptions.

-Each node in the tree structure of the expression is unique, and the sets of nodes in the tree structures of circuits are pairwise disjoint.
-Each `solve()` call receives a different instance of `Circuit`.
-Additionally, it is assumed that the `stop()` method will be called on each created `CircuitSolver` object.
+Each node in the tree structure of the expression should be unique, and the sets of nodes in the tree structures of circuits should be pairwise disjoint.
+Each `solve()` should receive a different instance of `Circuit`.
+Additionally, the `stop()` method should be eventually called on each created `CircuitSolver` object.

-Lazy evaluation should be implemented, meaning that if the value of a node has been computed, the threads in its subtree should be canceled.
+Lazy evaluation should be implemented, meaning that if the value of a node has been computed, the threads in its subtree should be canceled as soon as possible.